 The following actions will be considered when dealing with the longer-term impact of a significant reduction in resources.
-As appropriate, these reductions will be reflected in the Recommended Budget, and/or Third Quarter or Mid-Year budget adjustments.
+As appropriate, these reductions will be reflected in Proposed Budgets and/or Midyear budget adjustments.
 The actions are listed in priority order and lower priority actions will be implemented only if higher priority actions are insufficient to deal with the fiscal shortfall:

 - General Fund discretionary contributions to certain programs that are primarily the State's responsibility will be capped at current levels, to the extent legally possible.
 Except as required by law, the County will not use General Fund dollars to backfill reductions in State or Federal funding for these programs; - ii.
-A moratorium will be placed on implementing new programs or expanding existing programs if the cost of those programs or expansions is not fully revenue-offset and a secure long-term funding source is not identified; - iii.
+A moratorium will be placed on implementing new programs or expanding existing programs if the cost of those programs or expansions is not fully revenue offset and a secure longterm funding source is not identified; - iii.
 Moderate service level reductions will be proposed on a case-by-case basis.
-These service level reductions will focus first on reducing General Fund support for those programs that have not been identified as a high priority by the Board; - iv.
+These service level reductions will focus first on reducing General Fund support for those programs that have not been identified as a high priority by the Board's Strategic Plan; - iv.
 Discretionary resources that have been earmarked by the Board for certain purposes will be proposed for reallocation to fund on-going programs that are a priority for the Board; - v.
-General Fund support to outside agencies not controlled by the Board should be greatly reduced or eliminated.
-This refers to the use of General Fund to support outside agencies whose programs are not aligned with Board priorities, and/or the County has determined would not be provided directly by the County; and
+Eliminate, or greatly reduce, General Fund support to outside agencies that are not funded by a dedicated revenue source and are not controlled by the Board.
+This refers to funding of outside agencies whose programs the County has determined would not be provided directly by the County; and - vi.

-- vi.
 Major program reductions will be proposed in general accordance with the Solano County Strategic Plan and the General Philosophy described above.
-These reductions will fall into two general categories: - Program reductions that will be made in response to significant reductions in State funding for programs that are primarily the State's responsibility.
+These reductions will fall into two general categories:

+- Program reductions that will be made in response to significant reductions in State funding for programs that are primarily the State's responsibility.
 In this case, the County will consider returning responsibility to the State for operating those programs, to the extent permitted by law.
 Where returning responsibility to the State is not legally possible, County General Fund support for these programs will be reduced to the minimum level possible, consistent with State mandate requirements. - Program reductions that will be proposed in response to a reduction in County discretionary revenue.
 In this case, reductions will be made first in those programs that are not related to the Board's goals.